Carbon 101

 video

-Taking Nitrous Oxide Samples in the Field
+Taking Nitrous Oxide Samples In The Field

 Nitrous oxide is a greenhouse gas with 300 times the global warming potential of carbon dioxide.
 How do we measure it in the field, and what can we do to cut emissions?